 How Much Does Chalk Help Deadlift?

-While it is impossible to quantify ‘how much’ chalk helps in deadlift, some do say that chalk is essential in improving your grip on the bar.
+Some do say that chalk is essential in improving your grip on the bar.

 It does not necessarily mean that chalk increases or decreases strength, however, it surely does enable you to pull more and express your actual strength potential that is often hindered by sweaty hands.

 Chalks are also a necessary protection, it helps you to be safer in lifting.
 Since slipping or dropping weights can rip calluses, chalks are used to prevent severe injuries caused by slippery palms.